silverbulletmd/silverbullet/docs/API/view.md

 #### The source context
 `source` is handed a context table: `{ phrase = <what is typed>, segment = <active segment's label, or nil>, dock = <the dock it is being rendered in> }`.
 A [[#content|content view]]'s `content` function gets `phrase` and `dock` too.

-`ctx.dock` is the view's **resolved** dock — the same value the dock menu and `view.docks` settle on, never the declared default — so a view can present itself differently in a document than in a panel.
+`ctx.dock` is the view's **resolved** dock — the same value the dock menu and `view.defaults` settle on, never the declared default — so a view can present itself differently in a document than in a panel.
 The built-in Table of Contents uses it for exactly that:

 ```lua
 source = function(ctx)